Justice Hotel at 6018North

 Justice Hotel at 6018North is part of an ongoing, long-term project – Justice Hotel and Just Desserts – that has developed through a grant from the Joyce Foundation to iterate how artists can be agents of social change.

-During COVID-19 a collective of Justice Hotel curators – Wisdom Baty, Ciera McKissick, Caroline K. Ng, SY, and Ji Yang – have been developing a mission statement and set of values as they seek to expand their working collaboration:
+During COVID-19 our collective of Justice Hotel curators – Wisdom Baty, Ciera McKissick, Caroline K. Ng, SY, and Ji Yang – developed a mission statement and set of values as they seek to expand their working collaboration:

 Mission Statement